redzepi-g/g4-2/README.md

 as well as a new view to see for yourself how to read data from the api under /views/testapi.blade.php, you can view live in the Console at localhost/g4-2/public/testapi.

-**If you dont see the file on fb group, know that you can also find it in the folder of the app under /database directory.
-It will be named "groufour_db.sql" . **
+**If you dont see the file on fb group, know that you can also find it in the folder of the app under** **/database directory.
+It will be named "groufour_db.sql"**